 Once SACN’s consultation closes, they will consider responses and review its preliminary findings and finalise its report, which will then be passed to PHE.
 PHE will then consider its advice to the Department of Health and propose any necessary amendments to Government nutrition advice.
 It is only once this process has been completed that the current COMA 1991 recommendations on sugar may be replaced.

 Change4Life, PHE’s flagship social marketing programme uses a range of media to support families to make a positive change to their diet activity levels.

 PHE has already held two stakeholder meetings to discuss a range of possible options for sugar reduction.
 The discussions were informed by a paper commissioned by PHE from the UK Health Forum.
-You can read the UK Health Forum paper here.
 The paper scoped the range of possible actions that may reduce sugar consumption.
 In all, 23 options were identified.

 Excess sugar intake also contributes to tooth decay.
 In 2012, almost a third of 5 year olds in England had tooth decay.
-There are also stark inequalities across the regions for example, 21.2% of five-year olds had tooth decay in South East England compared to 34.8% in the North West of England with even greater inequalities within local authority areas.
+There are also stark inequalities across the regions, for example, 21.2% of 5 year olds had tooth decay in South East England compared to 34.8% in the North West of England with even greater inequalities within local authority areas.

 Tel: 0207 654 8038